david-cortes/cmfrec/README.md

 ## Instalation

 **Note:** this package relies heavily on BLAS and LAPACK functions for calculations.
 It's recommended to use MKL (in Python, comes by default in Anaconda, in R for Windows, can be gotten through Microsoft's R distribution) or alternatively OpenBLAS, as backend for them.
 See [this link](https://github.com/david-cortes/R-openblas-in-windows) for instructions on getting OpenBLAS for R in Windows.

-**Important:** as of OpenBLAS 0.3.15, using this package with OpenBLAS is likely to be several times slower than with MKL, even on AMD hardware.
-It's strongly recommended to use MKL for linear algebra.
+Different backends for BLAS can make a large difference in speed - for example, on an AMD Ryzen 2700, MKL2021 makes models take 4x longer to fit than MKL2020, and using OpenBLAS-pthreads takes around 1.3x longer to fit models compared to OpenBLAS-openmp.

 * Python: